nihalpasham/rustdhipv2/README.md

 - It uses const_generics which requires nightly as of this writing.
 - In order to achieve its second goal (i.e. zero dynamic memory allocation), `rustdhipv2` depends on `smoltcp` and borrows many of its ideas (such as simplicity above all else).

+**Note:**
-**Note:** - I've tried to keep the layout of code similar to that of `smoltcp` but there are a couple of deviations esecially in the `crypto` department.
-I'll be adding more documentation over the coming weeks and months.
+- I've tried to keep the layout of code similar to that of `smoltcp` but there are a couple of deviations in the `crypto` department.
+- I'll be adding more documentation over the coming weeks and months.